 Hidden Gem: West End Nursery!

 A hidden gem, this family run nursery, which started in 1909, keeps up a holiday tradition with their annual Santa photo shoot.
-Professional photographer Robert J. Schroeder snaps pics of your little ones (pets welcome too!) and prints a free copy for your scrapbooks.
+A professional photographer snaps pics of your little ones (pets welcome too!) and prints a free copy for your scrapbooks.
 Held on the grounds of the West End Nursery, you’ll likely find a gift or two for your own bedecked halls.
 This event is free, but a toy or small donation for the Santa Cop program is encouraged.
-Santa is only there one day, but the holiday decorations are up all month!
+Santa is only there three days, but the holiday decorations are up all month!

 1938 Fifth Ave.